Berkanktk/CyberSecurity/README.md

 ### Dynamic and static records
 When a broadcast is made, a dynamic record is made.
 This can be made by typing the following command:
 `arp-scan -l -I <interface>`

+> `arp-scan` is a tool that can be used to scan for IP and MAC addresses on a local network.
+It can be installed with the command: `sudo apt install arp-scan`

+> `sudo arp-scan -I eth0 -l` will send ARP queries for all valid IP addresses on the eth0 interface.

 If we have the IP and MAC address values, a manual thus static record can be made.
 This is done with the command:
 `arp -s <IP_Address> <MAC_Address>`